Plan

 Stakeholders

-As a stakeholder or member of your company's "change board" or steering committee, you can, at any time, access an action plan.
-An action plan shows you how the objectives for the design or production "change" will be met.
+As a stakeholder or member of your company's change board or steering committee, you can, at any time, access an action plan.
+An action plan shows you how the objectives for the design or production change will be met.
 You can use it as a mechanism for referencing and managing business risk and potentially costs.

 While the majority of communication would have taken place during your scheduled meetings, you can obtain specific information when you need it from the plan.
 Each action plan, the high level Work Breakdown Structure and the detailed implementation plans for the individual commitment types provides visibility of proposed changes.
 Each action plan also provides visibility of progress against that plan.

 From each plan, you can access critical information associated with the specific change request.
-To access this data, use the standard Sage X3 functionality available with individual fields.
+To access this data, use the standard functionality available with individual fields.
 From the detailed implementation plans, you can open the details of the individual transactions.

 If your actioners update their statuses on a "real-time" basis, the action plan keeps you informed.
-You can use it when determining the costing estimates, for budgeting and, if necessary, for replanning.
+You can use it when determining the costing estimates, for budgeting and, if needed, for replanning.
 It’s central to your accountability as a stakeholder.

 Prerequisites